NovaSquirrel/HexQuest/README.md

  * `eat_pages` - If `page_tabs` is on, the pages will only appear in the separate tab, not the server one.
  * `bold_whisper` - Bolds lines containing whispers.
  * `flash_whisper` - (Requires `bold_whisper`) Makes HexChat's tab flash when you get whispered.
+ * `server_flash` - Flash HexChat's tab any time anyone sends any text.
+Not saved in the config file.

 Additionally, if `bold_whisper` is enabled, pressing the tab key on the server tab will fill in a whisper addressed to the most recent person you whispered to.